- CNDDB News

 For questions, comments, suggestions, or information about contributing data send an email to our account.

-The Service, the California Department of Forestry and Fire Protection, and commercial timber interests have used the CDFW Spotted Owl Observations Database to help assess the potential for take of northern spotted owls.
+The Service, the California Department of Forestry and Fire Protection, and commercial timber interests have used the CDFW Spotted Owl Observations Database to help assess the potential for take of Northern Spotted Owls.
 The presence of a long-term observation database has allowed land managers, biologists, foresters, and researchers to better evaluate the status and distribution of owl activity centers over time and space.

 CNDDB and the Spotted Owl Observations Database

-The Spotted Owl Observations Database and CNDDB are accessible together in the CNDDB & Spotted Owl Data Viewer.
+The Spotted Owl Observations Database and the CNDDB are accessible together in the CNDDB & Spotted Owl Data Viewer.
 Additionally, the CDFW Spotted Owl Observations Database is available along with RareFind data updates through the CNDDB monthly updates webpage.
 For more information on obtaining access to the CNDDB/Spotted Owl Viewer contact our Information Services desk at (916) 324-3812.

-2012 Spotted Owl Observations Database Update
+Spotted Owl Observations Database Updates

 In 2012, the Department's Biogeographic Data Branch (BDB) released an updated spatially-explicit version of the Spotted Owl Observations Database (BIOS layer ds704).
 In addition to displaying the locations of owl activity centers, the updated Spotted Owl Observations Database now includes the locations of all observations, both positive and negative.
 Additionally, BDB created the Spotted Owl Observations Spider Diagram layer depicting the relationship between activity center and observations (BIOS layer ds705).
 In December 2012, BDB revised the format of reports generated from the database, changed the way USFWS Technical Assistance letters were represented in the database, and resumed entering new data.
 For more information, please refer to our Spotted Owl Database FAQ page.

 Metadata and explanations of the fields and codes used in the Spotted Owl Database are available with the shapefiles packaged with CNDDB/RareFind or by using the Metadata button in the tool bar of the BIOS Data Viewer.

 The Future of the Database

-The 2012 database update was an important step forward in our effort to make high-quaility information about Spotted Owls readily available to foresters, managers, consultants, and researchers throughout the state.
-Although the database currently contains well over 100,000 records spanning the past 40 years, it is a dynamic tool that requires regular maintenance and a near-constant input of new data.
-In the past, the majority of observations have been voluntarily provided to CDFW by numerous individuals and organizations throughout the state.
-We appreciate the past and current generosity of our contributors in helping us maintain the database and we look forward to continued collaboration in the future.
+The 2012 and 2014 database updates are important steps forward in our effort to make high-quality information about Spotted Owls readily available to foresters, managers, consultants, and researchers throughout the state.
+Although the database currently contains well over 140,000 records spanning the past 40 years, it is a dynamic tool that requires regular maintenance including a near-constant input of new data and corrections to old data.